Modern Gentlemen

 According to the CDC, it’s better to discuss the alternatives with your medical practitioner than to use opioids.
 Exercise and physical therapy can be very beneficial, and so can CBT (cognitive behavioral therapy).

-19. Vitamin D can help with chronic pain.
+18. Back pain statistics show that vitamin D can help with chronic pain.

 (American Society for Nutrition; Therapeutic Advances in Musculoskeletal Disease)